vmware-tanzu/tanzu-framework/CONTRIBUTING.md

 contribution.

-If you are interested in going beyond a single PR, take a look at our [Contribution Ladder](docs/contribution-ladder.md) and learn how to become a reviewer.
+If you are interested in going beyond a single PR, take a look at our [Contribution Ladder](docs/community/contribution-ladder.md) and learn how to become a reviewer.

 ## Communication

-We prefer communicating asynchronously through GitHub issues and the [#TBD Slack channel](https://kubernetes.slack.com/archives/CQCDFHWFR).
-In order to be inclusive to the community, if a conversation related to an issue happens outside of these channels, we appreciate summarizing the conversation's context and adding it to an issue.
+We prefer communicating asynchronously through GitHub issues.
+We currently do not have a slack channel or email list (hopefully soon).

 ## Propose a Change

-Pull requests are welcome for all changes.
-When adding new functionality, we encourage including test coverage.
-If significant effort will be involved, we suggest beginning by submitting an issue so any high level feedback can be addressed early.
+We suggest beginning by submitting an issue so any high level feedback can be addressed early, particularly if significant effort will be involved.

-Please submit feature requests and bug reports by using GitHub issues and filling the supplied template with as much detail as you can.
+Please submit feature requests and bug reports by using GitHub issues and filling in the supplied template with as much detail as you can.

 Before submitting an issue, please search through open ones to ensure others have not submitted something similar.
 If a similar issue exists, please add any additional information as a comment.

-### Pull Request Etiquette

-* Before submitting a pull request, please make sure you verify the changes locally.
-The `Makefile` in this repository provides useful targets such as `lint` and `test` to make verification easier.
-* Prefer small commits and small pull requests over large changes.
-  Small changes are easier to digest and get reviewed faster.
-If you find that your change is getting large, break up your PR into small, logical commits.
-Consider breaking up large PRs into smaller PRs, if each of them can be useful on its own.
-* Pull requests *must* include a `Fixes #NNNN` or `Updates #NNNN` comment.
-Remember that `Fixes` will close the associated issue, and `Updates` will link the PR to it.
-* Have good commit messages.
-Please see [Commit Messages](#commit-messages) section for guidelines.

-### Issues Lifecycle

-Once an issue is labeled with `in-progress`, a team member has begun investigating it.
-We keep `in-progress` issues open until they have been resolved and released.
-Once released, a comment containing release information will be posted in the issue's thread.
+## Contribute a Change

+Pull requests are welcome for all changes, whether they are improving documentation, fixing a bug, adding or enhancing a feature, or fixing a typo.

+Changes to the behavior of the `tanzu-framework` itself will require that you build and test your changes.

+When adding new functionality, or fixing bugs, add appropriate test coverage where possible.
+Different parts of the code base have different strategies and patterns for testing, some of which may be in flux at any point in time.
+Consider commenting on the issue to seek input or  or opening a draft pull request to seek feedback on approaches to testing a particular change.

+To build the project from source, please consider the docs on [local development](docs/dev/build.md).

 ### Commit Messages